parichitran/aRME_and_Transcriptional_bursting_in_reprogramming/README.md

-# Autosomal Random Monoallelic Expressions and its association with Transcriptionl bursting during reprogramming.
+# Autosomal Random Monoallelic Expressions and its association with Transcriptiona bursting during reprogramming.

 Data is downloaded from GSE153847 using the download list from SRA(672files)